MORGIN.AI

 Interpretability researchers plus open-model safety and tooling maintainers.

-Heretic: ablation with a search loop
+Heretic: abliteration with a search loop

 Reference profile